Nessworthy/parsedown-extension-manager/README.md

 as sanely as possible.

-In addition, because this is _yet another_ extension of Parsedown, it won't work out of the box with any of the other Parsedown libraries out there.
+In addition, because this is _yet another_ extension of Parsedown, it won't work out of the box with any of the other Parsedown extensions out there.
 However, it's possible to simply convert other Parsedown extensions to work with this library instead!

 ## Distributing Extensions